Master's Programme in Bioinformatics – Biology Background

 See the programme outline for courses within the programme.

-The course content is directly linked to current research and our teachers are active researchers with substantial specialist knowledge.
-Through guest lecturers, you will meet people with experience in bioinformatics development work.
+The content of our courses is directly linked to current research, and our teachers are active researchers with substantial specialist knowledge.
+Through guest lecturers who work in various bioinformatics environments and projects, you will gain insight into how a bioinformatician works and what skills are particularly important in the professional world.

 You will also get suggestions about important courses or useful software tools, as well as information about especially creative research environments.
 The contact network you get will provide you with the opportunity to form relationships with future employers during the programme.